 King Frederik IV (1671-1730) had Frederiksberg Castle erected in 1699-1704, and today it is home to the Royal Danish Military Academy.
 After many years as a public institution, there was a need for retracing the original interiors and remove past additions to the rooms.
-Under the auspices of Nebel Olesen Architects, Elgaard Architecture has restored and optimised selected rooms to make them functional for modern use.
+Under the auspices of Nebel Olesen Architects, Elgaard Architecture has restored and optimised selected rooms to make them functional for modern use, while the built heritage has thus been preserved.

 Restoration of room interiors